renaudcerrato/renaudcerrato.github.io/_posts/2016-05-21-build-your-homemade-router-part1.md

 ## Assembly

-The motherboard, RAM and the Pico-PSU installation went smoothly: the case is spacious, and even have (perfectly sized) pre-cut holes for the AC/DC adapter:
+The motherboard, RAM and the Pico-PSU installation went smoothly: the case is spacious, and even have (perfectly sized) pre-cut holes for the AC/DC plug:

 ![assembly](/static/img/assembly-small.jpg)

-The trickiest part was the [mini-PCIe Wi-Fi card]((http://www.amazon.com/AIRETOS-AEX-QCA9880-NX-802-11ac-Extended-Temperature/dp/B00OJPJVV6): the motherboard doesn't have enough room to support full-size cards, only half-sized.
+The trickiest part was the [mini-PCIe Wi-Fi card](http://www.amazon.com/AIRETOS-AEX-QCA9880-NX-802-11ac-Extended-Temperature/dp/B00OJPJVV6): the motherboard doesn't have enough room to support full-size cards, only half-sized.
 Here come the [mPCIe Extender](http://www.amazon.com/KZ-B22-mini-Express-MiniCard-Extender/dp/B008P1I28I) to the rescue:

 ![mPCIe extender](/static/img/airetos-small.jpg)